 - Half and half: I always use half and half, but you could substitute whole milk if you’d like.

 - Peas: Frozen green peas, that have been at least slightly thawed, work great here.
 You could also use canned peas if that’s what you prefer.

 - Pimientos: A 2 oz. jar is the smallest I can find for canned pimientos at the store, and you can use all of that size or part of a larger jar.
 Just be sure to drain them well.

 Really though, this is a super easy, all-in-one recipe to make.

 Just saute the onion and mushrooms in butter.
 Sprinkle in the flour.
 Add the broth and half and half and bring to a boil then simmer until the sauce thickens.
 Stir in the chicken, peas and pimientos until heated through and you are set. 👍

-Gotta love easy and one-skillet meals on busy weeknights!
+Gotta love easy one-skillet meals on busy weeknights!

 OK, let’s get ready to eat.

-- Serve the chicken over steamed brown or white rice.
+- Serve chicken a la king over steamed brown or white rice.

 - Or spoon it over some creamy mashed potatoes.